The Sphere Packing Bound via Augustin's Method: The SPB for Product Channels

-In this subsection we derive a lower bound to the probability of having a small deviation from the mean for sums of independent random variables using the Berry-Ess\'{e}en theorem.
-Let us start with recalling the Berry-Ess\'{e}en theorem.
+In this subsection we derive a lower bound to the probability of having a small deviation from the mean for sums of independent random variables using the Berry-Esseen theorem.
+Let us start with recalling the Berry-Esseen theorem.